Learn the 5 signs of emotional abuse that can't be ignored

-The abuser intends to assert that he or she is superior over his or her partner and that this entitles him or her the right to make the decisions and control.
+The abuser intends to assert that he or she is superior to his or her partner and that this entitles him or her to the right to make decisions and control.

-The abuser’s systematic harsh criticisms of his or her partner is a clear sign that he or she is attempting to establish dominance.
+The abuser’s systematic harsh criticisms of his or her partner are a clear sign that he or she is attempting to establish dominance.

 The abuser wants to establish the belief that he or she is always ‘right’ and that his or her partner is always ‘wrong.’

 Abusers establish power over their partners in two ways:

 - Physical.
 Having more resources such as money, ownership of material goods, a larger body, a louder voice, or a gender advantage (such as being a man).

 - Position.
 Having convinced his or her partner that because of his or her superiority, this then naturally leads to the conclusion that they should make all the decisions.